patelrudy/pdf-splitter/README.md

 # pdf-splitter
-Program to split a pdf into specific range/s
+## A script to split PDF into custom PDF range/s